RichardGSchmidt/D387-advanced-java/README.md

 #### b.
 Display the welcome message in both English and French by applying the resource bundles using a different thread for each language.

 >Task B1 Complete.
-The messages now display properly using multithreading.
-Displayed the message using changes to app.component.html lines 8-11, app.component.ts lines 30, 48-54, 92-94.
-Simplified and fixed DisplayMessages.java and WelcomeController.java and removed the call in the bootstrap.
-Rebuilt Maven to update application running on 8080.
+The messages display properly using multithreading.
+Displayed the message using changes to app.component.html, app.component.ts alongside DisplayMessages.java and WelcomeController.java.

 ### 2. Modify the front end to display the price for a reservation in currency rates for U.S. dollars ($), Canadian dollars (C$), and euros (€) on different lines.